-INDIGO's ADRA1A Reporter Cells contain an engineered luciferase reporter gene functionally linked to tandem consensus sequences of NFAT genetic response elements upstream of a minimal promoter.
-Activated NFAT binds to these response elements to seed the formation of a complete transcription complex that drives Luc gene expression.
-Quantifying relative changes in luciferase activity in the treated reporter cells relative to the untreated cells provides a sensitive surrogate measure of drug-induced changes in ADRA1A activity.

-The principal application of this reporter assay is in the screening of test samples to quantify functional interactions, either activating or inhibitory, that they may exert against ADRA1A, or the coupled Ca+2 calcineurin / NFAT signal transduction pathway.
+INDIGO's Reporter Cells contain an engineered luciferase reporter gene functionally linked to tandem cyclic AMP Response Elements (CRE) and a minimal promoter.
+Activated adenylate cyclase results in the production of cAMP, which binds the transcription factor CREB (cAMP Response Element-Binding Protein).
+Activated CREB binds to CRE sequences, seeding the formation of a complete transcription complex that drives luciferase gene expression.
+Quantifying relative changes in luciferase enzyme activity in the treated reporter cells relative to the untreated reporter cells provides a sensitive surrogate measure of drug-induced changes in ADRB3 activity.
+The principal application of this reporter assay is in the screening of test compounds to quantify any functional activities, either activating or inhibitory, that they may exert against ADRB3.

-INDIGO's Reporter Cells are transiently transfected and prepared as frozen stocks using a proprietary CryoMiteTM process.
+The Reporter Cells in this kit are transiently transfected and prepared as frozen stocks using INDIGO's proprietary CryoMiteTM process.
 This cryo-preservation method allows for the immediate dispensing of healthy, division-competent reporter cells into assay plates.
 There is no need for intermediate treatment steps such as spin-and-rinse of cells, viability determinations or cell titer adjustments prior to assay setup.

 INDIGO's assay kits provide the convenience of an all-inclusive cell-based assay system.
-In addition to ADRA1A Reporter Cells, provided are two optimized media for use in recovering the cryopreserved cells and for diluting test samples, the reference activator L-Phenylephrine, Luciferase Detection Reagents, and a cell culture-ready assay plate.
+In addition to ADRB3 Reporter Cells, provided are two optimized media for use in recovering the cryopreserved cells and for diluting test samples, the reference activator Isoproterenol, Luciferase Detection Reagents, and a cell culture-ready assay plate, and a detailed assay protocol.

-• The Assay Chemistry •
+The Assay Chemistry

-INDIGO's receptor assay kits capitalize on the extremely low background, high-sensitivity, and broad linear dynamic range of bio-luminescence reporter gene technology.
+INDIGO's receptor reporter assays capitalize on the extremely low background, highsensitivity, and broad linear dynamic range of bio-luminescence reporter gene technology.

 Reporter Cells incorporate the cDNA encoding beetle luciferase, a 62 kD protein originating from the North American firefly (Photinus pyralis).
-Luciferase catalyzes the mono-oxidation of D-luciferin in a Mg^{+2} -dependent reaction that consumes O_2 and ATP as co-substrates to yield oxyluciferin, AMP, PP_i, CO2, and photon emission.
+Luciferase catalyzes the mono-oxidation of D-luciferin in a Mg+2-dependent reaction that consumes O2 and ATP as co-substrates, and yields as products, oxyluciferin, AMP, PP_i, CO2, and photon emission.
 Luminescence intensity of the reaction is quantified using a luminometer and is reported in terms of Relative Light Units (RLU's).